cjglen/Electrify-Ms1/README.md

 * [HTML5](https://en.wikipedia.org/wiki/HTML5)
 * [CSS3](https://en.wikipedia.org/wiki/CSS)

-### Libraries, Frameworks and Programs:
+### Libraries, Frameworks and Other tools:

 * [Bootstrap](https://getbootstrap.com/)

-   * Bootstrap was used to assist with the styling and responsiveness of the site, creating a proffesional looking appearance.
+   * Bootstrap was used to assist with the styling and responsiveness of the site, creating a professional looking appearance.
 * [Font Awesome](https://fontawesome.com/)

-  * Font Awesome was used for the clickable Social media icons in the footer and also the icons on the home page.
+  * Font Awesome was used for the clickable social media icons in the footer and also the icons on the home page.

 * [Google Fonts](https://fonts.google.com/)